Caracol: Etymology

+"Three Water Hill" or "Three Hills".

 Discovery

 The site was first reported by a native logger named Rosa Mai, who came across its remains in 1937, while searching for mahogany hardwood trees to exploit.
 Mai reported the site to the archaeological commission for British Honduras, today Belize.
-In 1938, the archaeological commissioner A. H. Anderson, visited the site for two weeks along with a colleague H. B. Jex, [Hugh Blockley Jex - who later became Inspector of Crown Licence].
+In 1938, the archaeological commissioner A. Hamilton Anderson, visited the site for two weeks along with a colleague, Hugh Blockley Jex, who later became Inspector of Crown Licence.
 It was Anderson who gave the site its modern name.
-They conducted preliminary surveys, noted 9 carved monuments, took notes on the structures of the A Group Plaza, and undertook limited excavations in two locations.
-Anderson and Linton Satterthwaite, later discovered 40 stone monuments.
+They conducted preliminary surveys, noted 9 carved monuments, took notes on the structures of the A-Group Plaza, and undertook limited excavations in two locations.
+Anderson and Linton Satterthwaite later discovered 40 stone monuments.

 Excavations, investigations, and modern development

 The site was first noted and documented archaeologically in 1937, by Anderson.
 More extensive explorations and documentation of the site was undertaken by Satterthwaite, of the University of Pennsylvania Museum of Archaeology and Anthropology, from 1950 to 1953.
 During this time Satterthwaite, primarily focused on finding and documenting monuments, later removing several stelae and altars.
 This early research resulted in the creation of a map of the central part of the site, the excavation of several tombs, the recording of the site's known stone monuments, and the transportation of about a dozen monuments to the University Museum, in Philadelphia.
 In the early 1980s, Paul F. Healy, of Trent University investigated Caracol's core area, recording several architectural groups, and noting the extensive terrace systems and high population density for the surrounding area.

-The Caracol Archaeological Project, ongoing every year since 1985, is directed by Arlen and Diane Chase of the University of Nevada, Las Vegas, (UNLV) United States.
+The Caracol Archaeological Project, ongoing every year since 1985, is directed by Arlen and Diane Chase.
 The 1988–1989 field seasons researched the southeast section of the site, between the Conchita and Pajaro-Romonal Causeways, to determine the impact of the Tikal-Naranjo wars.
 From 1994 to 1996, the project focused investigations in the northeast section of the site, near the Puchituk terminus, which showed great time depth dating to the Middle Preclassic, and on the growth and cohesion of the site during Caracol's two major periods of aggression.
 In the spring dry season of 2009, they conducted a LiDAR survey with an aircraft that allowed a very rapid assessment of the entire site and surrounds, mapping 200 sqkm, with results published in May 2010.

-The only road Caracol may be accessed by is paved for the last 16 km and leads to the Western Highway between San Ignacio and Belmopan and to Santa Elena.
+The only road the site can be accessed by is paved for the last 16 km and leads to the Western Highway between San Ignacio and Belmopan and to Santa Elena.

-Caana ("sky-palace") is the largest building at Caracol, and is the tallest manmade structure in Belize, at 43 m tall.
+Caana ('sky-palace') is the largest building at Caracol, and is the tallest manmade structure in Belize, at 43 m tall.